 RIT is an outstanding university and is only going to move upward.
 Collectively, we can do a better job of sharing with the rest of the world what truly makes us better, different, and special.
 As part of our goal to improve the university’s national and global awareness of who we are, a consistent, clear, and compelling brand strategy and identity system was deemed essential.
 When everyone at RIT follows a unified storytelling approach, our message will carry farther and more quickly.

-With a refined strategic plan and new leadership, a rebranding effort guides us with telling our evolved story to our key constituents.
-The timing of the revised mission/vision, along with our blended campaign launch, allows us to operate on a three-legged stool that aligns us internally and helps us operate from the same foundational elements.
-The refreshed brand narrative will help tell our story in an authentically RIT way while tapping into the larger RIT identity that will be immediately recognizable to a larger audience.
+With a refined strategic plan and new leadership, a rebranding effort guided us with telling our evolved story to our key constituents.
+The revised mission/vision, along with our blended campaign launch, allowed us to operate on a three-legged stool that aligns us internally and helps us operate from the same foundational elements.
+The refreshed brand narrative helps tell our story in an authentically RIT way while tapping into the larger RIT identity that is immediately recognizable to a larger audience.

 As part of the brand refresh project, we needed to explore the idea of a new mark.
 While we were comfortable not making any change, through many exercises and discussions it was determined that a small but significant change will signal the new era for the university–while building on our storied past that has led us to this point.
 Additionally, there were design challenges around scale and legibility that needed to be addressed.

 The dots were removed as a way to evolve the logo and refresh it with a bit of a modern flair.
 The main concern was around scale and legibility.
 In digital advertising and other small applications, the dots tend to disappear.
 With consultation from RIT’s esteemed design faculty, as well as with a lot of research and benchmarking, we decided to remove the dots and make other changes like thickening the letters and reducing the spacing within the letters themselves.